 Dirk Barram began working at George Fox University in 1986.
 Previously, he worked at Hewlett–Packard in Palo Alto, Calif., as a division training and development manager.
-At George Fox, Dirk has served in a number of administrative capacities, including vice president for Academic Affairs (1992-1998).
-In addition to his teaching, he is currently serving as dean of the School of Business and undergraduate chair of the Department of Business and Economics.
+At George Fox, Dirk has served in a number of administrative capacities, including vice president for Academic Affairs (1992-1998) and most recently as dean of the College of Business (2011-2014).

 Dirk's passion is teaching, and you will find the classroom is where he is most at home.
 Dirk’s wife Nancy is a fourth-grade school teacher in the Newberg School District.
 They have a son, Jeff, and daughter, Anna.
 Dirk strongly believes in George Fox as a Christ-centered institution and is committed to a faith in God that informs not only his teaching but the manner in which he lives out his life.